-25 Department for Work and Pensions (DWP) (2023) Benefit and pension rates 2024 to 2025, https://assets.publishing.service.gov.uk/media/660d236c38f66c001184a967/benefit-pension-rates-2024-2025.pdf 26 Everyone with a mortgage will not be entitled to GC.
-It is reserved for those in specific circumstances, such as those paying ground rent if the property is a leasehold, or service charges
+25 Department for Work and Pensions (DWP) (2024) Benefit and pension rates 2025 to 2026

+26 Not everyone with a mortgage will be entitled to GC.
+Support is available in specific cases, such as for leaseholders paying ground rent (if the property is a leasehold) or service charges.